rka8870/techMojoCodingSolution/README.md

 # techMojoCodingSolution
-This repository contains solution question 1 for Tech Mojo coding round
+This repository contains solution to question 1 for thr Tech Mojo coding round.